Walt Housman

-Walter Henry Housman III (born October 13, 1962) is a former American football offensive tackle who played one season with the New Orleans Saints of the National Football League (NFL).
-Housman served as an assistant coach for the Baltimore Brigade of the Arena Football League (AFL) from 2017–2019.
-He first enrolled at the University of Iowa before transferring to Upsala College.
-He attended Merrimack High School in Merrimack, New Hampshire.
-Housman was also a member of the New York Knights, Denver Dynamite and New Orleans Night of the Arena Football League (AFL).
+Walter Henry Housman III (born October 13, 1962) is an American former football player and coach.
+He played one season with the New Orleans Saints of the National Football League (NFL) as an offensive tackle.
+He played college football at the University of Iowa and Upsala College.
+Housman was also a member of the New York Knights, Denver Dynamite, and New Orleans Night of the Arena Football League (AFL).
+He was a college and AFL coach after his playing career.

-College career
+Early life and college

+Housman attended Merrimack High School in Merrimack, New Hampshire.

 Housman first played college football for the Iowa Hawkeyes for two years before injuring his knee.
 He transferred to play for the Upsala Vikings of Upsala College for three years, graduating in 1987 with a Bachelor's of Science in Business Administration.
 He also played basketball for one year.

 Professional career

 Housman played in three games for the New Orleans Saints of the NFL in 1987.
 He played for the New York Knights of the AFL in 1988.
 He played for the AFL's Denver Dynamite from 1989 to 1990.
 Housman played for the New Orleans Night of the AFL in 1991.